Updated 17 November:

 “Last night my mother almost broke my heart when she said ‘I’m so afraid that I may die in this place before lockdown is lifted.
 I’ll never meet my great grandson’.
 She is mentally strong and acutely aware of her own fragility these days.
 I fear that she is being kept alive physically but is losing the will to live.
 People cannot survive without hope and there is no hope being offered here.”
 Margaret, R&RA Helpline caller, Gloucester

-As the rest of the country re-emerges from lockdown and adjusts to a ‘new normal’, people living in care have been left behind once again by the Government.
+People living in care have been left behind once again by the Government.
 Residents feel abandoned.
 Relatives are becoming increasingly anxious and frustrated.
 Care staff, already facing burn out, will be doing what they can to fill the void but cannot replace the support and love of family/friends.

 We need to find a safe way to manage the virus in care settings and achieve a better balance between protecting people from COVID-19 and protecting their well-being.
 Care homes are people’s homes.
 People living in them don’t just want to survive, they want to live.